ld0906/kong/README.md

 # Steps for Home assignment ( notes: Local machine is MacOS)

+## Description for the assignment:
+ - Complete the Basic test actions and Bonus ideas (Test Result Reporting)
+ - Complete the test task using e2e type for Cypress
+ - Only covered the happy path for the tests, not including others (For example, the negative ones -> Add gateway service failed...)

+ ## Below is the details for the assignment.

 ### Setup local Kong Manager:
 - Install Docker Desktop (Mac version)
 - Create containers for Kong Manager using docker-compose.yml, the command is `docker-compose up -d`